 Overland travel within Indonesia

 …is hard work.
 Rail travel is available between the major cities of Java island, and in very limited form on Sumatra.
-Apart from that, intra-island travel is by road and inter-island travel by ferry.
+Apart from that, intra-island travel is by road and inter-island travel by boat.
 Travel times are long, and safety isn’t paramount; the main roads on Java are good, but some of the mountain and jungle roads are madness.
 I do love Sumatra, but the Trans-Sumatran ‘Highway’ is dreadful; if you’re not set on doing it overland, this is a country where flying makes a huge difference.
 But with that said, Indonesia doesn’t have a great air safety record either – routing through Singapore or Malaysia is often a good option e.g. if going from Sumatra to Bali (having done it once, I will never again travel overland from Sumatra to the rest of Indonesia!)

 Some Indonesia Highlights